• Skip to primary navigation

 Notes

-• Once the batter is ready take a ladle full of batter and add it to the perforated ladle.
-Let it fall down by itself else tap it or using the same ladle used for pouring just spread it as shown in the below pic so that it drops down.
+• Once the batter is ready take ladle full of batter and add it to the boondi or perforated ladle.
+Let it fall down by itself then spread it.

 Nutrition Facts